getodk/central-backend/docs/api.md

 Once a Draft Form is deleted, its definition and any Form Attachments associated with it will be removed.

+You will not be able to delete the draft if there is no published version of the form.

 + Response 200 (application/json)
     + Attributes (Success)